 |10-Mbps link:||100,000,000 / 10,000,000||= 10|

 |100-Mbps link:||100,000,000 / 100,000,000||= 1|

 |10-Gbps link:||100,000,000 / 10,000,000,000||= 0.01|

 OSPF Terminology / Terms

-After discussing what is OSPF, let’s talk about OSPF terminology or OSPF terms to better understand the OSPF protocol.
+After discussing on what is OSPF, let’s talk about OSPF terminology to better understand the OSPF protocol.

-Link: Link is the interface associated with a network.
+Link: The link is the interface associated with a network.

 Router ID: The Router ID (RID) is an IP address used to identify the Router.
 OSPF network must have each Router RID.
 By default, the largest IP address is selected as the RID.
 To determine the Router ID, Loopback interfaces are usually defined.

-Neighbor: Neighborhood is a point-to-point connection between two Cisco routers.
+Neighbor: The neighborhood is a point-to-point connection between two Cisco Routers.